namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

 As the name suggests the main focus of this update was improving the gameplay in the skies, Star Wars dogfights took *obvious* inspiration from the white knuckle engagements of WWII, and with that in mind I have made various additions and changes in an attempt to capture the *ascetic* and *excitement* of space (Air) battles in the star wars universe.
 Here are the changes specific to that goal 🥔

+OHHH also there was some helmet changes,although the only 3 I can remember are the 3 stooges, Nobear,Needles,Navo ❤️

 ---
 # Table of Contents
 For our lazy friends,here you go.